Berrimans Bare All

 Introduction

-Did Christianity cause Western society's endemic fear of nudity?
-Many British naturists conclude the answer is yes.
-Yet historical evidence reveals a contradiction: during Christianity's initial centuries, believers underwent completely naked baptism ceremonies presided over by church leadership.
-This practice, documented by multiple church fathers and considered theologically essential, continued until approximately 700-800 CE.
-How did a religion that once celebrated ritual nudity as symbolizing spiritual purity become synonymous with body shame?
+Let us start with a premise: did Christianity cause Western society's endemic fear of nudity?
+There are many naturists in the UK today who have concluded that the answer is obviously yes.
+Yet the historical evidence shows a contradiction in the faith; during the initial centuries of Christianity, believers had to be baptised completely naked in ceremonies presided over by church leadership.
+This practice, documented by multiple church fathers and considered theologically essential, continued until approximately 700–800 CE.
+So how did a religion that once celebrated ritual nudity as symbolising spiritual purity become synonymous with body shame?

-Contemporary Christian naturist organizations like Naked and Unashamed and the Christian Naturist Fellowship argue for returning to earlier understandings, claiming body shame represents distortion rather than Christian essence.
-This essay examines Christianity's complex relationship with the human body from biblical times through the Middle Ages, Victorian era, and to contemporary movements.
-It demonstrates that the issue involves philosophical infiltration, cultural anxiety, conflation of modesty with shame, economic forces, and genuine theological evolution—not simple religious prudery.
+Contemporary Christian naturist organisations like Naked and Unashamed and the Christian Naturist Fellowship (CNF) argue for returning to this earlier understanding, claiming body shame represents distortion rather than Christian essence.
+This essay examines Christianity's complex relationship with the human body from biblical times, through the Middle Ages and the Victorian era, to contemporary movements.
+It aims to show that it was not simple religious prudery, but rather a nuanced and complex history involving philosophical infiltration, cultural anxiety, conflation of modesty with shame, economic forces, and genuine theological evolution.

 Part One: The Biblical Era and Early Christian Reality